RPGroup-PBoC/RegSeq/processing_scripts/README.md

 # Sequence processing scripts

-In this folder you can find bash and Python scripts that are used to process sequencing data and prepare it for downstream analysis.
-These scripts need to be run before data can be used in the notebooks.
+In this folder you can find bash scripts that perform the processing of sequence data and put it in the format needed to perform MCMC step to infer information footprints.
+To perform quality filtering on sequence files, we use [`fastp`](https://github.com/OpenGene/fastp).
+Follow the installation instructions and create a conda environment called `fastp`.